 How to Read Electrical Values Without Guessing

-Published on March 18, 2026
+By Rick Oosterling · Published on February 18, 2026

 Electrical values scare beginners for one simple reason: the labels look similar, but the consequences of mixing them up are not.
 Voltage, current, resistance and power are all related, yet each one answers a different question.
 Once those questions are clear, reading electrical values becomes much less intimidating.
+The IEEE (Institute of Electrical and Electronics Engineers) defines standard conventions for electrical measurements and component specifications worldwide.

 Start with the role of each value